tardate/LittleArduinoProjects/playground/LED7Segment/ShiftDriveModule/README.md

-# #178 LED7Segment/ShiftDriveModule
+# #178 7-Segment Shift Drive Module

-A custom 7-segment display module PCB with 74HC595 shift register interface.
+A custom 7-segment LED display module PCB with 74HC595 shift register interface.

 Here's a quick video of the module in action: